WGLab/dragonstar2019/day2_alignment/README.md

 samtools index chr1.2mb.mp2.bam
 ```
 Reads will be aligned with chr1, and then sorted and saved into a bam file and then build index for it.

+Note that here we used the `hg37d5.chr1.fa` file as reference, which contains sequence for chromosome 1 only.
+This allows the software to complete the alignment in a short period of time.
+In real-world settings, you should align reads to the entire genome.

+You can read the manual for minimap2 [here](short genomic paired-end reads).
+As you will see, we used `-ax sr` for "short genomic paired-end reads" because this is a short-read sequencing data set with 148bp read length.

 ##### 1.2.2 Alignment with bwa-mem.
 ```